 Danger to wildlife

 The animal at most risk of becoming extinct in Asia is the pangolin.
 Once plentiful in China, the creature has now been almost wiped out from the country.
-The huge TCM demand has caused large-scale hunting of pangolins to spread to Southeast Asian nations and Africa.
+The huge TCM demand has caused the large-scale hunting of pangolins to spread to Southeast Asian nations and Africa.

 Subscribe to our Newsletter!